 • 1 teaspoon honey

 • 1 teaspoon lime juice

--Place all ingredients into the bowl of a food processor, and process until everything is well-blended and completely smooth; transfer to a squeeze bottle (my preferred vessel), or to a bowl, and enjoy; store any unused amount in the fridge for up a week.
+– Begin by preparing the aioli sauce: place all ingredients into the bowl of a food processor, and process until everything is well-blended and completely smooth; transfer to a squeeze bottle (my preferred vessel), or to a bowl; store any unused amount in the fridge for up to a week.